 With the current Malibu settings I’d suggest taking whatever you’d surf at a chest high beach break.

 For me, that’s my 5’8 Firewire Seaside or 5’11 Firewire Chumlee.
-Don’t panic if you didn’t bring the right stick though, you can help yourself to a huge range of boards free of charge and can even swap them around mid-session.
+Don’t panic if you didn’t bring the right stick though, you can help yourself to a huge range of boards free of charge and can even swap them around mid-session – its also a great place to test out a range of surfboard shapes and setups incase you’re looking at getting a new stick anytime soon!

 Will I Need A Wetsuit?

-Simply put, YES!
-The temperature in the wave pool currently sits at around 6 degrees (I surfed it in December!) so you’ll need at least a 4/3 suit, probably a 5mm steamer (plus gloves and booties) in the colder winter months.
+The temperature in the wave pool when I surfed in December was around 6 degrees so you’ll need at least a 4/3 suit, probably a 5mm steamer (plus gloves and booties) in the colder winter months.

 However all sessions at The Wave include gear and they have a solid stock of toasty warm Ripcurl wetsuits you can use.

-Unlike the ocean, the water at The Wave tracks the air temperature pretty closely – but this also means in the summer months they’re expecting board short sessions!
-Yaaaaay!
+Unlike the ocean, the water at The Wave tracks the air temperature pretty closely – but this also means in that during the summer months you can even sneak in some board short sessions too!

 Can I switch between left and right handers?